As Rising Heat Bakes U.S. Cities, The Poor Often Feel It Most

 It's one of the few places in the neighborhood with a lot of shade — mainly from a large tree Franklin calls the mother shade.
 She helped come up with the idea to build a free splash park in the lot for residents to cool down in the heat.
 Now Bon Secours is taking on the project.

 "This was me taking my stand," Franklin says.
-"I didn't sit around and wait for everybody to say, 'Well, who's going to redo the park?'"
+"I didn't sit around and wait for everybody to say, 'Well, who's going to redo the park?' "

 Daniel Greenspan, an architectural fellow working on the project, says they're about halfway to their current fundraising goal — with plans to buy the lot from the city.